Murder of George Seitz: Identification of victim

 Using material from the remains, investigators generated a genetic profile.
-Two years later, still unable to identify Steitz as the victim, the FBI were called upon, as well as an external forensic genealogy laboratory, Othram Detectives were then able to find close relatives and identified Seitz through DNA samples.
+Two years later, still unable to identify Steitz as the victim, the FBI were called upon, as well as an external forensic genealogy laboratory, Othram.
+Detectives were then able to find close relatives and identified Seitz through DNA samples.

-Arrest of suspect
+Arrest, plea, and sentencing

 Investigators identified the man mentioned by the informant as Martin Motta.
-He and his brother had owned the barbershop, where Seitz visited when he disappeared, located only a few city blocks from Seitz' home He was arrested, arraigned, and indicted by a grand jury in November 2021.
+He and his brother had owned the barbershop, where Seitz visited when he disappeared, located only a few city blocks from Seitz' home.
+He was arrested, arraigned, and indicted by a grand jury in November 2021.

+Motta pled guilty in October 2022, and was sentenced to 20 years in prison on November 7.